-UNDERTAKING/REJECTION DISBURSEMENT SUBSEQUENT CONTROL/FOLLOW-UP
+UNDERTAKING/REJECTIO DISBURSEMENT SUBSEQUENT

+N CONTROL/FOLLOW-UP

-1) Which percentage can the project receive?
-Is the investment/project eligible for funding?
-Are the requirements on vessel registration being met?
-Are the requirements on offers in the application being met?
-Is there arm's length and independence?
-2) Are requirements on invoicing and documentation of payment being met?
-3) Are the requirements on the physical location and maintenance of the investment being met? independence?
-BASIC CONDITION: ADMISSIBILITY BASIC CONDITION: ADMISSIBILITY BASIC CONDITION: ADMISSIBILITY
+1) Which percentage can the 2) Are requirements 3) Are the requirements on

+project receive? on invoicing and the physical location and

+documentation of maintenance of the

+Is the investment/project payment being met? investment being met?

+eligible for funding?

+Are the requirements on vessel

+registration being met?

+Are the requirements on

+offers in the application

+being met?

+Is there arm's length and

+independence?

+macpendence:

+BASIC CONDITION: BASIC BASIC CONDITION:

+ADMISSIBILITY CONDITION: ADMISSIBILITY

+ADMISSIBILITY